Which Cosm Should I Be From?

 - Magic 24 / Social 16 / Spirit 18 / Tech 14

 Spellcasters will be spoiled for choice; you can learn more potent spells in Aysle than anywhere else in the multiverse.
-Elves make amazing wizards and archers in particular, and dwarves are hardy in any role.
-The Darkness and Light perks are unique and incredibly potent, and combine well with a faith-based build.
-Asyle offers a solid selection of miracles.
-And the Berserk perk is one of the best "pure fighter" abilities around.
+Elves make amazing wizards and archers in particular, and have access to special magical companions.
+Dwarves are hardy in any role and have unique rune magic and "anti-miracle" perks.
+Light and Darkness are tangible forces here; the former combines well with holy faith, while the latter can be used to "backstab for a good cause."
 All you're denied is psi.
 And frankly, if you're a huge fan of classic fantasy, you've probably already made your decision.

 - Magic 9 / Social 23 / Spirit 10 / Tech 23

-A solid default choice, both because it's so versatile but also because you know this one pretty well!
-Core Earth is the only cosm that offers miracles, psionics, and spells -- if you'd like to dabble in all three -- along with high-tech weapons and equipment.
+While some Knights from here are straight-up action heroes, most are normal folks who stepped up and became badasses as the High Lords invaded.
+Core Earth is the only cosm that offers miracles, psionics, and spells (if you'd like to dabble in all three), along with high-tech weapons and equipment.
 However, its main strength is the Reality perk category, which offers some of the most potent meta abilities in the game.
 If you get Realm Runner, you can pick up Cosm Adaptation once you hit Beta Clearance, and grab another cosm's perks while still retaining your Reality powers!

 - Magic 14 / Social 18 / Spirit 16 / Tech 26